Computing Systemic Risk Measures with Graph Neural Networks: Systemic risk of random financial networks

 which concludes the proof. \end{proof}

-Now we want to discuss some further properties of the systemic risk measure as defined in (\ref{def:sys_risk_b}).
-In particular we will prove existence of an optimal random allocation for the systemic risk $\rho_b(G)$, therefore the infimum is actually a minimum.
-To this end we define optimal allocations as follows.
+Now, we want to discuss some further properties of the systemic risk measure as defined in (\ref{def:sys_risk_b}).
+In particular, we will prove the existence of an optimal random allocation for the systemic risk $\rho_b(G)$, and therefore, the infimum in (\ref{def:sys_risk_b}) is actually a minimum.
+To this end, we define optimal allocations as follows. \begin{defn} We call an allocation $Y$ optimal for $G \in \mathcal{G}$ with respect to the systemic risk measure defined in (\ref{def:sys_risk_b}) if and only if $Y \in \mathcal{C}$, $|Y|_1 = \rho_b(G)$ and $\eta\left(\Lambda(A+Y,L)\right)\leq b$. \end{defn} Furthermore, while it is not necessary that an optimal allocation should be unique, we can show that the set of optimal allocations is convex, and that, for an optimal allocation $Y$, the risk of loss $\eta\left(\Lambda(A+Y,L)\right)$ is exactly $b$.
+The following proposition summarises these results. \begin{prop} Let $G=(A,L) \in \mathcal{G}$, $b > 0$, and $\rho_b(G)$ be the systemic risk measure from (\ref{def:sys_risk_b}).
+Then the following holds: \begin{enumerate}[label=(\roman*)] \item There exists an optimal $Y^*$ such that the infimum $\rho_b(G)$ is attained, i.e., it is a minimum. \item For each optimal allocation $Y^*$ the risk of loss is exactly $b$: